os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/macroeconomics_v1/documentation/macroeconomics_discipline.markdown

 ### Time Step
 The time step $t$ in each equation represents the period we are looking at.
 In the inputs we initialize the data with 2020 information.
 The user can choose the year end and the duration of the period (in years) by changing the parameters $year\, end$ and $time \,step$.
-For example, for a year start at 2020, year end in 2100 and a duration of time step of 5 years we have $t \, \epsilon \,[0, 16]$.

 ### Global output
 #### Usable capital